theintern/intern/README.md

 ## Compatibility

-Intern can run unit tests in most browsers that support ECMAScript 5, including mobile browsers on Android and iOS, and in Node 4+.
+Intern can run unit tests in most browsers that support ECMAScript 5, including mobile browsers on Android and iOS, and in Node 6+.
 Note that Internet Explorer 9 is currently not supported.
-Also note that Intern requires npm 3+ to install properly, so Node 4 users may need to update npm.

 Intern’s self-tests run against IE 10 and 11, Firefox 33 and current, Chrome 38 and current, and Safari 9 and 10, as well as Node 6 and 8.